Healthy Blueberry and Cashew Butter Smoothie Recipe and Benefits

 2 tablespoons of cashew butter

 1 cup milk or enriched non-dairy milk

-- Blueberries may boost memory in mild cognitive impairment from Medscape
+- Blueberries may boost memory in older adults from the U.S. National Library of Medicine

 - Colorful fruits and antioxidants from WebMD